The best of Ushuaia: 4-day itinerary for spring and fall

 4×4 Tour Escondido and Fagnano Lakes

-On our first full day in Ushuaia, we joined a 4 WD tour to Escondido and Fagnano Lakes.
-This was the only tour I booked in advance, through the agency Antartur (though I left the payment to be made on-site).
-Other agencies also offer this tour, and you can book it online if you prefer.
-The tour is typically for small groups of 8–10 people, but that day it was just the four of us and an Argentinean couple.
+On our first full day in Ushuaia, we joined a 4×4 tour to Escondido and Fagnano Lakes.
+This was the only tour I booked in advance, with Antartur (although I left the payment until the day of the tour).
+Several other companies offer similar excursions, and you can also book them online if you prefer.
+Tours are usually done in small groups of 8 to 10 people, but on our day it was just the four of us and an Argentine couple.

-The guide picked us up from our apartment early in the morning, and we followed Route 3 to our first stop: a coffee break at Centro Invernal Tierra Mayor (Tierra Mayor Winter Center).
-Everything there was blanketed in snow!
-The landscape was dazzlingly white, and the kids were overjoyed.
+Our guide picked us up from the apartment early in the morning, and we followed Route 3 to our first stop: a coffee break at Centro Invernal Tierra Mayor (Tierra Mayor Winter Center).
+Everything was covered in snow, and the kids were thrilled.

 .